 Research Geodetic Control in Google Earth

 You can now research all Horizontal and Vertical Geodetic Control in Google Earth.
-Please download the Geodetic View kmz file (updated January 30, 2014) which allows you to view and download the newly formatted Control data sheets.
+Please download the Geodetic View file (updated April 29, 2014) which allows you to view and download the newly formatted Control data sheets.
 This file will be updated periodically, so please check back to be sure that you have the latest updated version.

 Please note: In order to view the Geodetic View file you need to have Google Earth installed.
 Please click here to download.

 The Orange County Real Time Network (OCRTN) consists of 10 continuously operating GPS reference stations (CGPS) located in and around Orange County.
 These CGPS stations are part of the California Spatial Reference System (CSRS) and the California Real Time Network (CRTN).
 OCRTN CGPS stations sample data at a 1 Hz interval (every second) and the raw data is streamed in real-time to a server located at the OC Survey office in Santa Ana.
 All sites contain GPS dual-frequency receivers with Geodetic choke ring antennas.
 This raw data along with generated RINEX files are archived for each site in 24-hour files and can be downloaded at the Scripps Orbit and Permanent Array Center.
 For specific epoch interval requests, please contact: Art Andrew (714) 967-0823

 At the same time, RTCM type 18, 19, 3, 22 messages are generated from each CGPS station and can be used for RTK surveying and are available to anyone at no cost.
 Users can access this data via the Internet using TCP/IP by using a wireless data modem.
 These data streams can be accessed from two different locations, the OC Survey office and the CSRC office.
 IP addresses and port assignments can be found by downloading the Procedures for Using OCRTN document shown below.